ModiaSim/Modia.jl/docs/src/index.md

 - Docu improved.

 - @usingModiaPlot is deprecated.
-Use instead @usingPlotPackage.
+Use instead @usingModiaPlot.

 **Bug fixes**